This beer BBQ sauce has so many layers of sweet flavours. Perfect for grilled or smoked chicken, ribs, pork chops and so much more!

-This past Saturday was St. Patrick’s Day and I did not have an Irish themed post on that day.
-I did not even have a ‘green’ dish.
-Even though it is a bit late, here is my contribution to the many St. Patrick’s Day posts.
-Guinness Draught is the popular drink on St. Patrick’s Day as it originates from Ireland.
-A dry stout that has a sweet caramel flavour with a hint of coffee, Guinness has been used in many different recipes from desserts to bread to main dishes.
-This BBQ sauce has the wonderful flavour of Guinness and goes perfect on ribs, chicken, pork chops and more!
+Guinness Draught is my favourite beer.
+This Irish dry stout that has a sweet caramel flavour with a hint of coffee, Guinness has been used in many different recipes from desserts to bread to main dishes.
+This Guinness BBQ sauce has the wonderful flavour of this unique beer and it goes perfect on ribs, chicken, pork chops and more!

 I love the flavour that Guinness brings to food.
 Check out this Guinness Bread recipe.

 I love making BBQ sauce with beer in the ingredients.
 There is not much beer actually needed, because even a little bit of beer will give that enhanced flavour to the sauce.
 Along with the beer, there is onions, garlic, molasses, brown sugar and tomato paste.
 These all come together to make a sweet BBQ sauce packed with serious flavours.

 It is very simple to make this sauce.
 I sauté the onions and garlic with butter in the saucepan.
 Once the onions are tender and transparent, add the rest of the ingredients, except the tomato paste.
 Bring to a boil and let simmer for about 10 minutes.

 The last ingredient is the tomato paste.
 Whisk that in the sauce until it is smooth.
 Lower the heat and allow the sauce to simmer for 30 minutes.
 The aroma in the kitchen will be amazing.

 Once the sauce has simmered, remove from the heat.
 The final step is to puree the sauce.
 While it is possible to use a hand immersion blender, I prefer to use a stand blender.
 This does a better job making the sauce nice and smooth.